 Game Rules

 1. The games will be played under the normal rules of cricket except the LBW laws and leg byes.
 There are no leg-byes, so a batsman cannot be given run out in the event of a leg-bye.
+However, if the batsman was genuinely out of the crease after the ball touches him and goes to the keeper, and keeper does the stumping; the stumping would still be valid.

 2. There will be ten (10) overs per side for the league matches and twelve (12) overs per side in the knockouts.